marcuspanje/cell_segmentation/README.md

 # cell_segmentation

 ## DRN training

+preprocessingSave.py: contains script to threshold and save jpg images to the labeled_preprocess folders \
+Change data directory and run preprocessing script to save modified label jpg files in the labeled_preprocess folders (have to change 'phase' each time to and run on train, val, test)

 python3 segment.py train -d [dataset directory] -c 3 -s 360 --arch drn_d_22 --batch-size 16 --epochs 250 --lr 0.001 --momentum 0.99 --step 100

 -c: number of classes \